 - Choose the playing piece which is closest to you on the board to be your character.
 You will move this character around the board.

 - Each player rolls one die.
 The highest number goes first.
 Play then continues clockwise.

 - On your turn – roll two dice and move that number of spaces around the board.

 When you enter a room, you can immediately make a suggestion.
 You do this by calling into the room any character or weapon involved in you deduction.

-For example, you enter the Highbury Vaults and call in Rhodri and the petrol stove.
-(Place Rhodri’s playing piece and the petrol stove in the Highbury Vaults.)
-Now make you suggestion – “I suggest it was Rhodri, in the Highbury, with the stove.”
+For example, you enter the Highbury Vaults and call in Raef and the petrol stove.
+(Place Raef’s playing piece and the petrol stove in the Highbury Vaults.)
+Now make you suggestion – “I suggest it was Raef, in the Highbury, with the stove.”

 Hint: A player’s piece may remain in the same room for as many turns as it takes to eliminate that room from the investigation.

 If the player to your right makes a suggestion, and you have at least one of the cards mentioned, you must show one of these cards secretly to this player.

 If you don’t have any, the enquiry passes to the next player and so on, until one of the cards has been shown to the player making the suggestion.